mmvsk/px/README.md

 ```

 No venv activation.
 No global installs.
 No project restructuring.
-Just run the code with the correct dependencies, every time.
+Just run the code with the correct dependencies.

 ## Why this exists